 (2) Pin-mapping to top-level pins can be found in the pin-assignment tables (PPAT) for each device and package type.
-For more information about PPATs, see or PolarFire SoC FPGA webpage.
+For more information about PPATs, see or PolarFire SoC.

 (3) For PolarFire FPGA, only TXPLL\SSC and TXPLL0 is available for Quad4 and Quad5.
-Refer Figure 1-56.
+Refer Figure 1-52.
 The default differential REFCLK value is set to 100 (-ODT\VALUE 100).
 To disable the ODT value, set the value of the differential REFCLK to 0 (-ODT\VALUE 0 in the PDC file.

-2.4.2.1 DFE Coefficients (Ask a Question)
+2.4.2.1 DFE Coefficients

 DFE Calibration of the DFE Coefficients is not be performed in Static DFE.
-See 1.1.1.9.3.
-DFE Calibration.
+See 1.1.1.9.3 DFE Calibration.